-- Germanium, a chemical element places between silicon and tin in Group 14 of the periodic table.
+- Germanium is a chemical element placed between silicon and tin in Group 14 of the periodic table.

 - A hard, grey-white, lustrous and brittle metalloid acts in properties between metals and nonmetals.

 - The element is mostly distributed in nature, but it’s too reactive to occur free.

 - Germanium has a diamond-like structure and its properties are very similar to the physical and chemical properties of silicon.

 - It is stable in air and water and does not get affected by alkalis and acids except nitric acid.